wlwl2/csharp-namespaces/README.md

 Namespaces and Assemblies in C#.

-You should read https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/names-of-namespaces **first**.
+You should read https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/names-of-namespaces **first** for naming namespaces.

 ## Important